OliverC96/Quiz-Bot/README.txt

-//vcpkg from GitHub won't allow use to commit and push to BitBucket
+// vcpkg from GitHub won't allow use to commit and push to BitBucket
-// External Library curl folder won't commit and push to BitButcket
+// External Library curl folder won't commit and push to BitBucket
+// In class quizapi.cpp curl Library cannot be pushed to BitBucket due to authentication/credential issue

+//api utilisation in cpp issue due to external lib issue

 // ** BELOW is the ERROR messge we get when trying to push **